 - See our dental implant dentist every 6 months.

-Dr. Suk Jun Yun DDS is a dental implant dentist in Grand Rapids, MI.
-To request an appointment with our dental implant dentist, call the NorthPointe Family Dental & Implant Center at (616) 288-6134.
+Dr. Suk Jun Yun is a dental implant dentist in Grand Rapids, MI, and a member of the International Academy of Dental Implantology.
+To request an appointment, call the NorthPointe Family Dental & Implant Center at (616) 288-6134.